 - Reinstall the application/service for which the high usage came back when you enabled it.
 You can also keep the application disabled to get rid of the issue permanently.

 Step #6: Use the Event Viewer to Identify Problematic Programs

 If the WMI Provider Host (WmiPrvSE.exe) high CPU usage issue persists on your system, it indicates that some processes on your system are faulty.
-When a process requests a large amount of information from WMI service, it can cause WMI Provider Host to use high CPU space.
+When a process ID requests a large amount of information from WMI service, it can cause WMI Provider Host to use high CPU space.